-The Dome C region represents a topographic high in the middle of the EAIS and is at the confluence of several ice divides, the largest of which separates the Byrd Glacier catchment from the Totten Glacier catchment.
-The topography of the Dome C region is gentle: the change in elevation is ~10 m across 50 km (Genthon et al., 2016), reaching a maximum elevation at Dome C of ~3266 m above sea level (geoid height).
-A saddle connects Dome C to Lake Vostok along the ice divide, with a secondary dome referred to as "Little Dome C" (LDC) just south of the Dome C ice core site.
-The bedrock is characterized by a large subglacial massif ~40 km to the south of the Dome C ice core site and ~10 km south of the LDC, easily identifiable on Fig.1, where the radar survey grid is tightest.
-For ease of description, we refer to it as the "Little Dome C Massif" (LDCM) to differentiate from the surface topographic high.
-The deep Concordia Subglacial Trench (CST) runs along its eastern edge and is followed by a steep ridge, ~2000 meters high (Young et al., 2017), which we will refer to as the Concordia Ridge (CR).
-Both the LCDM and the CR (see Fig.1) have been identified as promising targets for retrieving 1.5 million-year old ice (Van Liefferinge and Pattyn, 2013).
+The Dome C region represents a topographic high in the middle of the EAIS and is at the confluence of several ice divides, the largest of which separates the Byrd Glacier catchment from the Totten characterized by a large subglacial massif ~40 km to the south of the Dome C ice core site and ~10 km south of the LDC, easily identifiable on Fig.1, where the radar survey grid is tightest.
+For ease of description, we refer to it as the "Little Dome C massif" (LDCm) to differentiate from the surface topographic high.
+The deep Concordia Subglacial Trench (CST) runs along its eastern edge and is followed by a steep ridge, ~2000 meters high (Young et al., in review), which we will refer to as the Concordia Ridge (CR).
+Both the LDCm and the CR (see Fig.1) have been identified as promising targets for retrieving 1.5 million-year old ice (Van Liefferinge and Pattyn, 2013).